Ga naar hoofdinhoud

 We use British English grammar and spelling at B1 level.
 British English is different from American English.

-How to recognise British English versus American English?
+How can you recognise British English versus American English?

 British EnglishAmerican English